 Part of the Walters family grazing lease is deleted in favour of the Rowley Grazing Association.
 The remainder of the lease is assigned to the Imperial Ranch Ltd., a company formed by four local ranchers.

 The Walters family obtains a twenty year ancillary agreement to their grazing lease in the area to erect ranch buildings and corrals on 80 acres of public land.
-By 1964, 160 acres of public land in the vicinity of the buildings had been broken without authorization for cultivation.
+By 1964, 160 acres of public land in the vicinity of the buildings are broken without authorization for cultivation.

 The carrying capacity for the Usher grazing lease in the reserve is lowered to 28 acres/head/year.

-Much of the native vegetation has been altered by livestock grazing or destroyed through cultivation.
-Two Ducks Unlimited easements (1960 and 1964), part of the Big Valley Pot hole Development Project, become effective on 29 quarter sections in the area.
+Much of the native vegetation is altered by livestock grazing or destroyed through cultivation.
+Two Ducks Unlimited easements (1960 and 1964), part of the Big Valley Pothole Development Project, become effective on 29 quarter sections in the area.